-Physical inspections will be conducted to ensure that all infrastructure is performing as designed.
-All inspections will be formally recorded and available for review upon request of an Inspector.
+Physical inspections will be conducted to ensure that infrastructure is performing as designed.
+Inspections will be formally recorded and available for review upon request of an Inspector.
 Generally, this will include monitoring and reporting of the following:

-- Physical inspections of TIA North and South dams, Emergency Dump Catch Basins, access roads, pipelines, intake structures and pumps, and tailings surface; - Data collection and monitoring as outlined in the Phase 2 Tailings Impoundment Area Operations, Maintenance and Surveillance Manual; - Physical inspections of the Madrid North CWP as outlined in the Madrid North CWP Operations, Maintenance and Surveillance Manual; - Annual geotechnical inspections by a qualified geotechnical engineer; - Recording fuel levels in all fuel tanks and weekly monitoring for leaks or hazards;
+- Physical inspections of TIA North and South dams, Emergency Dump Catch Basins, access roads, pipelines, intake structures and pumps, and tailings surface; - Data collection and monitoring as outlined in the Phase 2 TIA Operations, Maintenance and Surveillance Manual; - Physical inspections of the Madrid North CWP as outlined in the Madrid North CWP Operations, Maintenance and Surveillance Manual; - Annual geotechnical inspections by a qualified geotechnical engineer; - Recording fuel levels in all fuel tanks and weekly monitoring for leaks or hazards; - Monthly site inspections by the Environmental Superintendent or designate; - Detailed inspections by the Environmental Superintendent or designate following extreme events, including freshet, to identify and assess any damage;

-March 2024 30 AGNICO EAGLI
+March 2025 30 AGNICO EAGLE

-- Monthly site inspections by the Environmental Superintendent or designate; - Detailed inspections by the Environmental Superintendent or designate following extreme events, including freshet, to identify and assess any damage; - Regular inspections of surface diamond drilling activities and sumps used to support drilling; and - Data collection from ground temperature cables as required by the Water Licence and Project Certificate No. 003.
+- Regular inspections of surface diamond drilling activities and sumps used to support drilling; and - Data collection from ground temperature cables as required by the Water License and Project Certificate No. 003.